kubow/Data_Collector/README.md

 # Sybase Collector

-python tkinter GUI for interacting with Sybase (ASE, IQ) and its data It will be universal in the future.
+A python tkinter GUI for interacting with Sybase's (ASE, IQ and Anywhere) data.
+It is planned to be an universal collector for support data.

-## To-Do

-- Sysmon multiple mode not working
-- Sysmon filtering (function filter specific cases)
-- Resultset filtering

 ## Dependencies

 - python 3+
 - tkinter / Tkinter
 - csv, datetime, os, sys, random, textwrap modules
+- pandas (must have for managing datasets)
 - (matplotlib)

+## Structure

+- main class MainWindow
+	- btn for buttons
+	- content for actual data holding
+	- form for various content (stats)
+	- mode_opts for mode switcher clickables
+- module DbContent with classes
-- (pandas)
+	- SysMon for loading
+	- ErrLog for detailed analysing timestamped logs
+	- ResultSet for .txt, .csv and similar

-## Implemented modes
+## Implemented features

 - ASE Errorlog viewer
 - ASE Sysmon file viewer